Office: Uhler Hall, Room 221

 I think I was already trying to be a psychologist and musician by the time I was three years old.
 I don't know how much “deciding” there really was.
 Mentors are precious.

-Dynamic psychotherapy, clinical supervision, and professional issues, shame and human attachment patterns, "Deliberate Practice" in art and sport, frontal lobe function and problems of habit, mindfulness, music, health/sport
+Dynamic psychotherapy, clinical supervision, and professional issues, shame and human attachment patterns, “Deliberate Practice,” frontal lobe function and problems of habit, mindfulness, music.

-I serve in a number of service roles: In addition to considerable service to my department and local APSCUF, I am a site visitor for the Commission on Accreditation of the American Psychological Association, a work sample reviewer for the American Board of Professional Psychology, a member of the Ethics Committee of the Pennsylvania Psychological Association, a member of PASSHE’s Academic Program Review Committee, and a consultant to Indiana County Children and Youth Services.
+I serve in a number of service roles.
+In addition to considerable service to my department and local Association of Pennsylvania State College and University Faculties, I am a site visitor for the Commission on Accreditation of the American Psychological Association, a work sample reviewer for the American Board of Professional Psychology, a member of the Ethics Committee of the Pennsylvania Psychological Association, a member of PASSHE’s Academic Program Review Committee, and a consultant to Indiana County Children and Youth Services.